-It's not 4K, but man is the m15's 15.6-inch display enchanting.
-Colors just seem to burst off the screen, and the 144-Hz refresh rate keeps the gaming action smooth.
+It's not 4K, but man is the m15's 15.6-inch, 60-Hz display enchanting.
+Colors just seem to burst off the screen on both displays that we tested, but the 144-Hz refresh rate configuration kept the gaming action especially smooth.
 When I watched the trailer for Slice on this display, actress Zazie Beets' red sateen jacket was especially vibrant, and I was impressed with how clearly I could see the curl pattern from her twist out.

 On a trip back to the Bloody Baron in The Witcher 3: Wild Hunt, I ran across a pack of wild dogs, the largest of which has hairless due to mange.
 As I dodged and attacked, I couldn't help but stare at its hide, pink and raw with infection rendered before I set it alight with Igni, my fire spell.
 Glowing red and yellow embers floated in the air as the poor, mangy beast burst into flames.